DaniGuardiola/rpc-anywhere/README.md

 >
 > RPC Anywhere manages to be flexible and simple without sacrificing robust type safety or ergonomics.
 It's also well-tested and packs a lot of features in a very small footprint.
 >
-> If you're missing a feature, feel free to open an issue!
+> If you're missing a feature, feel free to [file a feature request](https://github.com/DaniGuardiola/rpc-anywhere/issues/new?assignees=&labels=enhancement&projects=&template=feature-request.yaml)!
 The goal is to make RPC Anywhere the best RPC library out there.

 </details>